Generalizing Adam to Manifolds for Efficiently Training Transformers: Generalizing Adam by using Global Sections

-\begin{remark} If the considered manifold is a vector space with the canonical metric, the geodesic is simply a straight line: $\gamma(t) = Y + tW$; i.e. the retraction is simple addition in this case (see \cref{fig:new_optimizer}). \end{remark}
+\begin{remark} If the considered manifold is a vector space $\mathcal{V}$ with the canonical metric, the geodesic is simply a straight line: $\gamma(t) = Y + tW\in\mathcal{V}$ for $Y, W \in\mathcal{V}$; i.e. the retraction is simple addition (also confer \Cref{fig:new_optimizer}). \end{remark}